korenrolle/Capstone/README.md

 Continue to work on the front-end, adding more functionality and styling to make the website visually appealing.
 Implement CRUD functionality for the second model, testing all functionalities to ensure everything is working properly.
-Write code to handle errors gracefully and provide useful feedback to users.
+Write code to handle errors gracefully and provide useful Musicback to users.

 Day 4: